 For example, the direct sales channel is a channel that is optimized for demand creation.
 This is usually the most effective channel for new technologies because unless the product category is well defined and well established in the market, you will need to have a direct sales force out in the market to explain the benefits of the product.

 Conversely, retail sales channels are optimized for demand fulfillment.
-Once a product category is well understood in a market and there is existing demand for the product, retail can be the most effective means to fulfilling that existing demand.
+Once a product category is well understood in a market and there is existing demand for the product, retail can be the most effective means of fulfilling that existing demand.